cdsittampalam/documentation/docs/Partner API.md

 * the nonce (or number) that is generated for cryptographic purposes.
 * the payload (body) for POST/PUT requests that contained added data.

+When running requests, the x-headers contains the following information:

+* x-sign: the signature
+* x-nonce: the nonce used in the signature